TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet-data-interface.md

 # useSyncExternalStore

-Luckily React has the [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore) hook for just this use case.
+Luckily, React has the [useSyncExternalStore](https://react.dev/reference/react/useSyncExternalStore) hook for just this use case.
 You pass the hook two functions: `subscribe` and `getSnapshot`.
 React calls the `subscribe` function with a callback for you to invoke whenever the content of the data store may have changed.
 React calls the `getSnapshot` function to check whether the data store content has changed since the last render.

 The result of `getSnapshot` can be whatever you like, as long as it's comparable using `object.is`.
 The snapshot must be immutable.
 React uses the snapshot mechanism to ensure that everything rendered comes from a consistent point in time.